 More often than not, synthesizers are used both on stage and in the studio to generate a tremendous variety of sounds.
 Modern synths can reproduce everything from stunning grand piano sounds, to strings and orchestral pads that fill the mix and provide depth with ambient sounds.
 A full size 88 key keyboard will provide all the versatility and octaves a serious musician might need.

 Amplifiers are the primary means by which musicians project sound from their instruments throughout the concert hall as well as their studio spaces.
 Certain amplifier models possess sound characteristics that have become iconic.
 Guitar amps and bass guitar amps are particularly well-known for their beneficial characteristics as touring stage amplifiers or studio amplifiers for recording purposes.

 As much as I love the sound of the old 2 inch tape, even I will admit that the world of music has seen incredible benefit from modern recording software.
 Aside from professional uses, anyone with a decent pair of ears who wants to learn can acquire inexpensive, or even free recording software.
 But you’ll still need some essential home recording studio equipment like a suitable music production computer, and something to listen back with, like studio monitor speakers or a quality set of studio headphones.

 The days of the iconic recording studio might seem to be limited, as artists write, and even record their next hits from the tour bus.
 But that’s not to say that certain elements of the high-end recording studio are anywhere near obsolete.
 Dialing in some sounds with software plugins simply cannot match the quality and capability of hardware.

 Beyond capability, essential studio hardware is vital for experimentation.
 Testing a variety of mics, amps, guitars, etc. won’t offer the same level of variety in the tour bus, or even the home studio.
 And large spaces open up possibilities like orchestral arrangements, and recording large groups in rooms that have optimal sound quality with acoustic treatments built into the structure and properly applied throughout.
-Not to mention, people with expertise who know how to extract specific sound frequencies from very expensive hardware, like .
+Not to mention, people with expertise who know how to extract specific sound frequencies from very expensive hardware.
 Rather than spending several thousands on the very best mic preamp for vocals, you can rent the studio to track your vocals and save a ton.

 Readily available technology has provided the ability to produce video and audio projects from home, and reach millions of people through online venues.
 Anyone with a driving interest can soon fond their self gathering accessories that are vital to accomplish the task they enjoy.
 Its amazing what can be accomplished today and with very little startup money invested upfront.